wnma3mz/blog_posts/_posts/ShortPaperReading.md

 Random masking randomly selects a fraction p_{rm} of the distilled data at each training iteration andreplaces it with a random tensor.

-Zhou Y, Pu G, Ma X, et al. Distilled one-shot federated learning[J]. arXiv preprint arXiv:2009.07999, 2020.
+> NSF Center for Big Learning University of Florida

-NSF Center for Big Learning University of Florida
+> Zhou Y, Pu G, Ma X, et al. Distilled one-shot federated learning[J]. arXiv preprint arXiv:2009.07999, 2020.

 # Does Knowledge Distillation Really Work?